Information for Voters

 postmark: October 10th

-Applications must be postmarked not later than October 10th and received by a board of elections not later than October 15th to be eligible to vote in the September Primary Election.
-You may register at your local board of elections or any state agency participating in the National Voter Registration Act, on any business day throughout the year but, to be eligible to vote in the September Primary Election, your application must be received no later than October 15th.
+Applications must be postmarked not later than October 10th and received by a board of elections not later than October 15th to be eligible to vote in the November General Election.
+You may register at your local board of elections or any state agency participating in the National Voter Registration Act, on any business day throughout the year but, to be eligible to vote in the November General Election, your application must be received no later than October 15th.
 Secsc.
 5-210(3)

 In person: October 10th

-In person registration for the General Election - October 10th is the last day a registration application can be received by board of election to be eligible to vote in general election.
+In person registration for the November General Election - October 10th is the last day a registration application can be received by board of election to be eligible to vote in the November General Election.
 If you have been honorably discharged from the military or have become a naturalized citizen since October 10th, you may register in person at the board of elections up until October 24th.
 5-211, 5-212

 Change of Address Deadlines